codinghappiness-web/Ramalama-SLM-LLM/README.md

 ---

-# Step 5 — Attempting OCI Transport
+# Step 5 — Running Models Using OCI Transport

-I attempted to convert a model into an OCI container image using the following command:
+I tried to convert a model into an OCI container image using the following command:

 ```
 ramalama convert ollama://tinyllama ghcr.io/codinghappiness-web/tinyllama:gguf